byuno/practice_skill/README.md

 The same results can be expected on Chrome, Firefox, Safari, Android (Mobile Chrome), and iPhone 14 (Mobile Safari).

+# Execution

+Run:

+npx playwright test

 # Analysis and Test Report

+With certain clients in mind, data was extracted from the xml and displayed in a spreadsheet.
+Refer to results.xlsx.